boschglobal/dse.modelc/doc/content/apis/modelc/model/index.md

 : The name (alias) of the Signal Vector.

 sname (const char*)
 : The name of the signal within the Signal Vector.
+When set to NULL the index will match on Signal Vector (vanme) only.

 #### Returns

 ModelSignalIndex
 : An index.
 When valid, either the `scalar` or `binary` fields will be set to a valid pointer (i.e. not NULL).
+When `sname` is not specified the index will contain a valid pointer to a Signal Vector object only (i.e. both `scalar` and `binary` will be set to NULL).

+### model_instance_annotation

+Retrieve the specified annotation from the Model instance (Stack specification).

+#### Parameters

+model (ModelDesc*)
+: The Model Descriptor object representing an instance of this model.

+name (const char*)
+: The name of the annotation.

+#### Returns

+const char*
+: The value of the specified annotation.

+NULL
+: The specified annotation was not found.